-Augustine is an associate in Dorsey’s National Security Law Practice Group.
+Augustine is a senior attorney in Dorsey’s National Security Law Practice Group.
 He advises clients on U.S. customs and international trade law, economic sanctions, export controls, and U.S. Government review of foreign investments.
 With experience in state and federal court litigation in New York and Seattle, Augustine protects clients’ interests in government enforcement actions and international trade proceedings.
 Proficient in Mandarin Chinese, he also counsels clients on matters relating to East Asia.

 Augustine has obtained successful outcomes for clients in customs enforcement matters involving U.S. Customs and Border Protection (CBP) and tariff relief in Section 301 proceedings before the Office of the U.S. Trade Representative (USTR).
 He advises clients on U.S. trade remedies under Section 232, antidumping duties, countervailing duties, and safeguard duties.
 He counsels clients on tariff preferences under free trade agreements, including the U.S.-Mexico-Canada Agreement (USMCA).